-Well, they don’t call it Tamagringo for nothing.
-Tamarindo’s perennial status as Costa Rica’s top surf and party destination has made it the first and last stop for legions of tourists.
-It stands to reason, then, that this is the most developed beach on the peninsula with no shortage of hotels, bars and restaurants.
-Yet, despite its party-town reputation, Tamarindo is more than just drinking and surfing.
-It forms a part of the Parque Nacional Marino Las Baulas de Guanacaste, and the beach retains an allure for kids and adults alike.
+Despite its party-town reputation, Tamarindo offers more than just drinking and surfing.
+It forms part of Parque Nacional Marino Las Baulas de Guanacaste, and the beach retains an allure for kids and adults alike.
 Foodies will find some of the best restaurants in the country.
-Families and students will appreciate the fierce competition that has kept lodging prices reasonably low.
-And Tamarindo’s central location makes it a great base for exploring the northern peninsula.
+There's a thriving market on Saturday mornings and fierce competition has kept lodging prices reasonably low.
+Its central location makes it a great base for exploring the northern peninsula.